 IT organizations need to quickly respond to change by providing a flexible IT architecture that allows applications and data to be deployed across multiple environments.
 Organizations need to benefit from every environment — without interruption or having to rebuild apps and retrain people — in order to innovate faster.
 A well-formulated cloud strategy for digital transformation is no longer a desired state - it is a mandate.
 And cloud is part of a comprehensive strategy to transform an organization into a digital leader.

-Paul Cormier, Red Hat’s EVP and president of products and technologies, will discuss how Red Hat is helping customers worldwide achieve digital leadership with an open hybrid cloud approach and architecture.
-He will illustrate how Red Hat’s open source development model and open hybrid cloud vision and portfolio helps organizations innovate and accomplish bold goals.
+Stefanie Chiras, Red Hat’s VP and general manager of the Red Hat® Enterprise Linux® Business Unit, will discuss how Red Hat is helping customers worldwide achieve digital leadership with an open hybrid cloud approach and architecture.
+She will illustrate how Red Hat’s open source development model and open hybrid cloud vision and portfolio helps organizations innovate and accomplish bold goals.

 The secret to digital transformation is human connection

 Digital transformation is no longer an option.
 Every organization is challenged to become a digital leader to survive and thrive.
 This is why businesses and governments are throwing trillions of dollars at new technologies.
 Organizations must build and deliver exciting new software applications.
 They must continuously innovate, move quickly, adapt, and stay ahead of the never-ending onslaught of digital data, experiences, and channels.

 These demands have led to the rise of cloud computing, open source technologies, data analytics, artificial intelligence, and many other innovations.
 However, more than half of all new software or IT projects still fail.
 That’s because technology alone does not solve digital transformation.
 It doesn’t address the fundamental issues that inhibit or enable transformational success—and the most critical dependency: people.
 Join Margaret Dawson as she reveals the elements of digital transformation that technology can’t resolve and why human connection is critical to our success.